-Foreign exchange gains were \$85,168 in the three months ended September 30, 2022, compared to a gain of \$49,248 in the three months ended September 30, 2021, and mainly relates to exchange movements on United States dollars held by the Company.
-The Company received US dollars on the issue of the Debentures on August 18, 2020.
-The majority was converted to Canadian dollars but enough was held in US dollars to cover future interest as well as other US dollar payments.
-The foreign exchange gain was due to the stronger US dollar compared to the Canadian dollar during the current period.
+Foreign exchange losses were \$32,129 in the three months ended December 31, 2022, compared to losses of \$5,629 in the three months ended December 31, 2021, and mainly relates to exchange movements on United States dollars held by the Company.
+The majority of the US dollar proceeds on issuance of the Debentures were converted to Canadian dollars but enough was held in US dollars to cover future interest as well as other US dollar payments.
+The foreign exchange loss was due to a weaker US dollar compared to the Canadian dollar during the period.

 The Company records a deferred tax recovery or expense which is comprised of a recovery on losses recognized in the period and, when applicable, the release of flow-through share premium liability which is offset by the renunciation of flow-through share expenditures to shareholders.
-In the three months ended September 30, 2022, this resulted in a recovery of \$231,609, compared to an expense of \$1,018,591 in the three months ended September 30, 2021.
-The difference is mainly due to the deferred tax expense on the gain on the sale of assets and the renunciation of flow through-share expenses in the three months ended September 30, 2021.
-In the three months ended September 30, 2022 the Company did not renounce any flow-through share expenditures, compared to \$3,097,765 renounced in the three months ended September 30, 2021 which impacted deferred income tax expense by \$801,297.
+In the three months ended December 31, 2022, this resulted in a recovery of \$278,711, compared to a recovery of \$169,533 in the three months ended December 31, 2021.
+The difference is mainly due to a higher level of expenses and the release of flow-through share premium liability of \$46,215 during the three months ended December 31, 2022.